Courses available through Skills for All.

 Funded Training List

-The Funded Training List (FTL) lists Skills for All funded Courses.
+The Funded Training List (FTL) shows Skills for All funded Courses.

 The FTL is regularly released to add new and replacement courses, and remove courses no longer funded through Skills for All.
 In addition, the FTL includes the following attributes: